btcpayserver/btcpayserver-doc/README.md

 If you have any issues with BTCPay, please file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues).
 If you have more general questions, please come on [Slack](http://slack.btcpayserver.org/) or check our [Wiki Page](https://nbitstack.com/c/btcpayserver) for common issues.

-## How it works
-### In a nutshell
-### How is it different
-### How it keeps funds secure
-### How it keeps data private
-### How it resists censorship
-* Self-hosted
-* Can be run on a hardware
-* No central point of failiure
-* Can easily be re-deployed

-BTCPay does not have a central point of failure since nobody is controlling it except for the user running it.
-If run on the cloud server, the hosting providers can potentially censor users by suspending hosting accounts or disabling access to virtual machines.
-Since no private keys are stored on the server, a censored individual can easily re-deploy the server with another host.
-For ultimate censorship-resistance, users should run [BTCPay on their own hardware](HardwareDeployment.md).

 This solution is for you if:

 * You want to be in control of your own funds